orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 ### S3

-To store attachments in S3, it is mandatory to specify an S3 configuration, using the following property:
+[SINCE Orbeon Forms 2025.1] To store attachments in S3, it is mandatory to specify an S3 configuration, using the following property:

 ```xml
 <property